 Yes, you should be given this option during the merging process.

 Can I merge a page with lots of likes into a page with fewer likes?

-Facebook recommends that you merge the page with less likes into the page with more, however if you’re a Facebook advertiser you can try a workaround by going to your Ads Manager support tools and following the merge process there, which gives you slightly more control.
+Facebook recommends that you merge the page with fewer likes into the page with more, however, if you’re a Facebook advertiser you can try a workaround by going to your Ads Manager support tools and following the merge process there, which gives you slightly more control.